 The palpable holiday cheer mixed with the down-home Southern charm these towns in Georgia are known for is sure to have you feeling holly jolly in no time.

-Whether you’re visiting one of the North Georgia Christmas Tree Farms to cut your own tree, taking a road trip to the region’s best Christmas light displays, or simply looking for new places to celebrate the season, these mountain towns offer special memories for everyone to enjoy.
+Whether you’re visiting one of the North Georgia Christmas Tree Farms to cut your own tree, taking a road trip to the region’s best Christmas light displays, or simply looking for new places to celebrate the season, these Blue Ridge Mountain towns offer special memories for everyone to enjoy.

 Best Christmas Towns in Georgia Guide